omar-albarakeh/SolarIQ/README.md

 ### SOLARIQ is built using the following technologies:

 - Flutter: [Flutter app development framework](https://flutter.dev/).To develop a dynamic and responsive mobile application with seamless cross-platform performance.
-- Node.js with NestJS: [Flutter app development framework](https://nestjs.com/) For a robust and scalable backend architecture, ensuring efficient API management and business logic.
+- Node.js with NestJS: [NestJS - A progressive Node.js framework](https://nestjs.com/) For a robust and scalable backend architecture, ensuring efficient API management and business logic.
 - OpenWeather API: For providing weather-based energy forecasts to optimize solar energy usage.
 - OpenAI API: To power the AI solar advisor, delivering personalized energy insights and recommendations.